SFDO-Tooling/Metecho/docs/metecho-how-to.md

   - If that option does not appear, select `check again`.
 You may not need to do this step as changes are retrieved automatically when first navigating to the page.
 - Create a new Task with or without an Epic.
-(You don't need an Epic unless you plan to create additional, closely-related Tasks before contributing.)
+(You only need an Epic if you want to create a group of related Tasks.)
 - Your Scratch Org will become the Dev Org for the newly created Task.

 ***